-- A. Direct Care, Therapies, Care Related, and Administrative and Operating Rate Determination - Determine the per diem cost for direct care costs, therapies, care related costs, and administrative and operating costs for each facility during the cost report period.
+A. Direct Care, Therapies, Care Related, and Administrative and Operating Rate Determination

+- Determine the per diem cost for direct care costs, therapies, care related costs, and administrative and operating costs for each facility during the cost report period.
 This is done by adding the total allowable costs for these cost centers and dividing the result by the total patient days. - 2.
-Trend each facility's per diem cost as determined in 1, above, to the middle of the rate year using the ICF/IID and PRTF Trend Factor.
-This is done by multiplying the ICF/IID and PRTF Trend Factor in order to trend costs forward from the mid-point of the cost report period to the mid-point of the payment period.
+Trend each facility's per diem cost as determined in1, above, to the middle of the rate year using the ICF-IID and PRTF Trend Factor.
+This is done by multiplying the ICF-IID and PRTF Trend Factor in order to trend costs forward from the mid-point of the cost report period to the mid-point of the payment period.

 - 3. Array the trended costs from the lowest cost to the highest cost. - 4.
-Determine the ceiling for direct care costs, therapies, care related costs, and administrative and operating costs. ceiling is based on 110% of the cost associated with the median patient day.
-The median is determined by accumulating the annualized total patient days for each facility in the array described in 3, above.
+Determine the ceiling for direct care costs, therapies, care related costs, and administrative and operating costs. ceiling is based on 110% of the cost associated with the day. median patient The median is determined by accumulating the annualized total patient days for each facility in the array described in 3, above.
 The trended cost that is associated with the mid-point of the total patient days is determined by multiplying the total patient days by fifty percent (50%) and interpolating to determine the median cost.
 The cost at the median is multiplied by 110% to determine the ceiling. - 5.
 Determine the per diem rate for each facility for direct care costs, therapies, care related costs and administrative and operating costs.
 If the facility's cost is above the ceiling, its rate is the ceiling.
-If the facility falls below the

-STATE PLAN UNDER TITLE XIX OF THE SOCIAL SECURITY ACT MEDICAL ASSISTANCE PROGRAM ceiling, then its rate is its trended cost plus fifty percent (50%) of the difference between the trended cost or the median, whichever is greater, and the ceiling.
+If the facility falls below the ceiling, then its rate is its trended cost plus fifty percent (50%) of the difference between the trended cost or the median, whichever is greater, and the ceiling.